antaresproject/docs/docs/services/widget.md

 ###Basic Implementation

-Widgets - are objects in the application which (because of their behavior and functionality) are used for data presentation only.
+Widgets - objects in the application which (because of their behavior and functionality) are used for data presentation only.
 They work closely with user's interface.
 An example of a widget may be a table presenting users' list.
 Widget's property is the ability of being placed on any application's website.
 Widgets consist of attributes which determine their behavior in the interface space.
 An example of an attribute can be 'resizable' which determines whether a widget on a website will be calibrated or not.
 In the hierarchy of widget's structure the widget is placed the lowest.
 Widget template is above the widget and it determines the frames of presentation and widget's operation.
 This means that you can build for instance 10 different widgets with users' tables in the system but each one of them must inherit the widget template structure named 'Datatables'.
 Each widget may define its own layout which by default is ascribed by widget template.
-On the top of the widget hierarchy is abstraction layer which determines common features and behaviors of all widgets in the system.
+On the top of the widget hierarchy is an abstraction layer which determines common features and behaviors of all widgets in the system.
 Minimal structure of the class defining a widget:

 ```php